Karol Kuryluk: Political career

 From July 1941 to July 1944, during the Nazi occupation of Lwów, Kuryluk was part of the resistance on both sides of the political divide.
 As member of PPR (Polish Workers Party), he was responsible for its clandestine radio station and publishing activities.
 But he was also involved in the news service and publications of the AK (Home Army of the London government in exile).

-In August 1944 Kuryluk moved from Lwów to Lublin and began to publish "Odrodzenie" ("The Renaissance").
-The magazine was intended as a revival of "Signals" and the first issue commemorated writers and artists killed by the Nazis, publishing a long list of victims, including Bruno Schulz whom the underground tried to save.
-In 1945 he moved with his magazine to Cracow, and in 1947 to Warsaw.
+In August 1944, Kuryluk moved from Lwów to Lublin and began to publish "Odrodzenie" ("The Renaissance").
+The magazine was intended as a revival of "Signals" and the first issue commemorated writers and artists killed by the Nazis, publishing a long list of victims, including Bruno Schulz, whom the underground tried to save.
+In 1945, he moved with his magazine to Cracow, and in 1947 to Warsaw.
 Among the contributors to "Odrodzenie" counted the future Nobel Prize laureates Czesław Miłosz and Wisława Szymborska, the novelist Tadeusz Konwicki and the poet Tadeusz Różewicz.

 After the Kielce pogrom in July 1946, the taboo topic of anti-Semitism's rise in postwar Poland was addressed by "Odrodzenie".
-However, with the Soviets firm grip on power and Stalinism on the move, Kuryluk was quickly losing what had remained of his relative independence.
-In February 1948 he resigned from "Odrodzenie" and worked first in the literary section of the Polish Radio and later in publishing.
+However, with the Soviet's firm grip on power and Stalinism on the move, Kuryluk was quickly losing what had remained of his relative independence.
+In February 1948, he resigned from "Odrodzenie" and worked first in the literary section of the Polish Radio and later in publishing.